Dasharo/docs/docs/unified-test-documentation/dasharo-security/200-tpm-support.md

 **Test steps**

 1. Power on the DUT.
+1. Boot into the BIOS.
+1. Enter Device Manager.
+1. Enter TCG2 Configuration.
+1. Scroll down to TPM2 Operation and press Enter.
+1. Choose `TPM2 ClearControl(NO) + Clear`.
+1. Save and Reboot.
+1. When prompted, press F12 to clear the TPM.
-2. Boot into the system.
+1. Boot into the system.
-3. Log into the system by using the proper login and password.
+1. Log into the system by using the proper login and password.
-4. Open the terminal and run the following commands to take ownership over TPM2:
+1. Open the terminal and run the following commands to take ownership over TPM2:

     ```bash
     tpm2_changeauth --quiet -c owner pass